 You will need to think and plan your actions.
 You will also need to include the whole family in this plan; otherwise, different responses from family members will only make the situation worse.

 - Choose one unwanted behaviour; you cannot work on all the wrong behaviours at the same time.
 Choose a behaviour that is harmful to the child or others, such as hitting or biting, or which bothers the child most.

 - Have you tried to do something about correcting or reducing the reasons for this behaviour?

 - Have you tried adapting the situation to suit the child or reducing the child’s stress?

 - What would have been the right behaviour for your child to do in that situation?
-For example, instead of crying and getting angry, your child could have communicated needs or desire by using word, signs, or symbols, taken rest if tired or communicated about being stressed.
+For example, instead of crying and getting angry, your child could have communicated needs or desires by using words, signs, or symbols, taking a rest if tired or communicating about being stressed.